How to Remove Paint From Vinyl Floors? (Dried or Wet Paint)

 Absorb The Paint With Baking Soda – For Wet Oil-Based Paint

-To remove wet oil-based paint, use baking soda.
-Baking soda will absorb the paint, and once it does you can use a rag to wipe it off.
+You can remove wet oil-based paint from vinyl floors with baking soda.
+Baking soda absorbs the paint, and then you can wipe it off with a rag.

 • A clean rag